ipopescu/docs/source/docs/casper/concepts/glossary/P.md

 ## Proto block {#proto-block}

-The block proposed by the leader, which the consensus processes (in [highway](./H.md#highway)).
+The block proposed by the round leader, which the consensus processes.
 Only after consensus is complete, the proto block is executed, and the global state is updated.

 A leader is selected from the validator set of that era for each round.
 The chance of getting selected as a leader is in proportion to the stake one has in that era.